DuoTen Pool Speaker

 Design & Features

-As for connectivity, the DuoTen supports Bluetooth pairing, where a stable transmission range of around 66 feet is to be expected, and it also supports FM radio compatibility, where the attachable antenna can be extended to enhance signal quality.
+As for connectivity, the DuoTen supports Bluetooth pairing, where a stable transmission range of around 66 feet is expected, and it also supports FM radio compatibility, where the attachable antenna can be extended to enhance signal quality.

 Because the DuoTen is so compact, the biggest issue we came across is the potential to capsize if one is jumping in and out of the pool, so it’s best used in water where there isn’t going to be an excessive risk of turning over, even though the IPX7 rating will mean you have time to turn the speaker over and prevent damage should it turn over.

 The bottom line: The DuoTen Bluetooth speaker holds a range of incredible features at a highly affordable price.
-I really love the additional functions, such as the suction cup, the digital clock, and FM radio connectivity, which you don’t often see on these floating pool Bluetooth speakers.
+I love the additional functions, such as the suction cup, the digital clock, and FM radio connectivity, which you don’t often see on these floating pool Bluetooth speakers.
 The downsides are mainly based on some issues in the battery saver mode that causes some audio to sound glitched, as well as the smaller size making it more prone to turning over.

 2. Mcanbr Floating Bluetooth Speaker